fkooman/php-secookie/README.md

 # Garbage Collection

-In order to periodically remove expired sessions from the disk, you can use the following command, and for example run it daily from `cron(8)`:
+In order to periodically remove expired sessions from the disk, you can use the following command, or for example run it daily from `cron(8)`.

+On CentOS/Fedora:

     $ sudo /usr/bin/find /var/lib/php/session -type f -name "sses_*" -mtime +0 -delete

-On Debian/Ubuntu use `/var/lib/php/sessions`, note the extra `s` at the end.
+On Debian/Ubuntu:

+    $ sudo /usr/bin/find /var/lib/php/sessions -type f -name "sses_*" -mtime +0 -delete

 # Testing